demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/CiscoAMP_description.md

 # Cisco AMP Secure Endpoint
-Cisco Advanced malware protection software is designed to prevent, detect, and help remove threats in an efficient manner from computer systems.
+Cisco Advanced Malware Protection software is designed to prevent, detect, and help remove threats in an efficient manner from computer systems.
 Threats can take the form of software viruses and other malware such as ransomware, worms, Trojans, spyware, adware, and fileless malware.

 # See the API Documentation